 The breadth of knowledge and expertise required of individuals working in Science, Technology, Engineering, and Mathematics (STEM) is increasing as the skills and problem solving strategies necessary to address the world’s challenges become more interdisciplinary and complex.
 Today, elementary school, middle school and high school students all must learn both the concepts and content that are typically addressed in core disciplines such as biology, physics, mathematics, and computer science, while also understanding deeply how these disciplines influence one another.
 King’s PreKindergarten-Grade 12 STEM program encourages the depth of interdisciplinary preparation necessary for college and for success in the 21st century.

 All King students are deeply immersed in the study of STEM.
+Learn about the exciting, new Innovation Lab.
 Students passionate about STEM can elect to graduate with a Certificate of Distinction in STEM.
 These STEM scholars pursue challenging courses, club activities, project development and/or research opportunities, culminating with a Capstone Project.
 Students learn first-hand the real-world skills used by today’s researchers and innovators, such as literature review, experimentation or project design, modeling, data analysis, and information presentation.

 "This experience has definitely impacted me greatly.
 I am truly motivated by the fact that my own research, though one small step in the overall process, could advance treatments for cancer patients, and I am very excited to continue my research throughout the school year via the ASPIRE Program."

 STEM in Action